 William P. Gottlieb/Library of Congress

-Duke Ellington in 1946.
+Mary Lou Williams at the CBS studios in 1947.
 William P. Gottlieb/Library of Congress

 "Baby Man" (J. Stubblefield)